dementedmonkey/cj4-mcdu/readme.md

 # MCDU Web application for the Working Title CJ4

-This application provides a web-based MCDU for the CJ4 in Microsoft Flight Simulator 2020 SU14.
+This application provides a web-based MCDU for the CJ4 in Microsoft Flight Simulator 2020 SU15 BETA 1.37.2.0.

 > [!WARNING]
-> This version is NOT currently compatible with SU15 beta.
+> This version is compatible with SU15 beta 1, version 1.37.2.0.
-> Working Title made changes to the CJ4 that will be helpful for this mod in the future,
-> but a new version of the mod will be required because of these changes.
+> It does **NOT** work with older versions.
+Use v0.5.1 for those.
+>
+> The SU15 beta is a work in progress, so is this mod.
+> Newer betas have a strong likelyhood of breaking this mod.
+Be patient.

 ## About
 This project contains an application that will allow you to access